Dr. Teitelbaum has been referred to as "the breast implant revision expert," and he has published articles as well as book chapters on this subject.

-The "Hands-off" technique is a large part of Dr. Teitelbaum's approach when handling breast implants.
+The "Hands-off" technique is a large part of Dr. Teitelbaum's approach when handling breast implants during his breast revision surgeries.
 He carefully opens the sterilized implant container only at the moment of insertion, and no one else handles the implants except the doctor.
 The breasts are rigorously sterilized, and both dressings and gloves are meticulously changed at every juncture to ensure the treatment area is immaculate at all times.
 This fastidious attention to detail significantly lowers the likelihood of germs or foreign bodies entering the breast cavity, which may lead to capsular contracture if allowed to seep through.

 This condition can be caused by improper placement of the underlying capsule, or a breast implant that has simply not settled down into its correct position.

 Another cause is noted to be that the patient may have worn an underwire bra too early in their recovery, which may have unwisely elevated the implant and prematurely sealed the implant pocket that was supposed to stretch with time.

 Finally, capsular contracture may also result in an implant that appears too high, when the lower part of the breast chamber hardens, forcing the implant to migrate upwards.